bitcointranscripts/bitcointranscripts/bitcoin-explained/the-block-1-983-702-problem.md

 Sjors Provoost: 00:28:33

-So, will your node probably, unless you didn't upgrade before 2018?
+So, your node will likely do so unless you haven't upgraded since before 2018, right?

 Aaron van Wirdum: 00:28:38

 I'm not sure.
 No, probably I did.
-Yeah, no, I did upgrade since 2018.
+Yeah, I did upgrade since 2018.

 Sjors Provoost: 00:28:41